rdsq/blazesh/README.md

 There might be a few "why" questions related to this project

 1. **Why Rust?** Because it is easier.
 I know, it is a complied language, but it is so much easier to implement complex features than in shell scripts, it doesn't have to run a thousand commands to do something simple.
 And just because why not
 2. **Why Blazesh?** As a reference to the fact that everything written in Rust is blazingly fast.
-It's not the primary goal, if you want the fastest experiene, just run `PS1='$ '` in your shell.
+It's not the primary goal, if you want the fastest experience, just run `PS1='$ '` in your shell.
 I just like how Blazesh sounds
 3. **Why (in general)?** To create something that would be the closest to my ideal prompt.
 Also to be a fun project

 ## Installation